High-Voltage Residential Lithium Battery Systems (120–800 V)

 High-voltage batteries use the same style of cells as electric vehicles — large format lithium-ion cells that are highly reliable, durable, and space-efficient.

 Most systems are modular, stacking standard building blocks (e.g., 48V–100V modules) to reach the full pack voltage.
+This makes installation easier, and it ensures future compatibility with EV trends.

 Challenges to Be Aware Of